 Program rates are subject to change and will be approved by the board of trustees.
 Discounts and scholarships are also available.

 Summer College – On Campus: Experience what college is really like: take a college-level course, live in a residence hall, have meals with friends in a dining hall, and participate in activities and events on campus.

 |Summer College – On Campus||2-Week Session II: Sunday, July 16 – Friday, July 28, 2023||MTWThF;|

 Some afternoon and evening sessions will be required

-On the final day of class, students will present their final projects, which will be conducted in the virtual classroom.
+On the final day of class, students will present their work.
 Family members are invited to attend.